 What’s that soaring through the sky?
-It’s Storytime Issue 32, and it will be landing with UK subscribers this week, and with international subscribers very soon.
-It’s a landmark issue in that it’s the first time we’ve ever had a myth or legend leading our cover art.
-In these unicorn-obsessed times, we thought it was fitting that we reminded everyone of the original and the best flying horse… amazing Pegasus!
+It’s Storytime Issue 32, and it’s landing with UK subscribers this week!
+(And with international subscribers very soon.)
+It’s a landmark issue because it’s the first time we’ve had a myth or legend on our cover.
+In these unicorn-obsessed times, we thought it was fitting to remind everyone of the original and best flying horse.
+Amazing Pegasus!

-With magical illustrations by El Gunto, we hope we’ve done Pegasus the Winged Horse and his sidekick Bellerophon justice.
+Featuring El Gunto’s magical illustrations, we hope we’ve done Pegasus the Winged Horse and his sidekick Bellerophon justice.
 It’s a great Greek myth for kids with a memorable three-headed monster, so we hope you enjoy it.

-School subscribers will also receive our fantastic Pegasus lesson plan and resource pack with lots of themed activities to try out in class.
-If you’re interested, find out more on our Schools site.
+School subscribers also get our fantastic Pegasus lesson plan and resource pack for free.
+It features lots of themed activities to try out in class.
+If you’re interested, then find out more on our Schools site.
 In the meantime, find out what’s inside the rest of the issue here.

 Another highlight of the issue is our prize-winning poem The Seahorses by nine-year-old Bryn Patel Stephens.
-Bryn entered our Poetry Competition in September 2016 and was selected as the winner by the Storytime team and esteemed children’s poet Brian Moses.
-It’s a stunning poem with stunning illustrations to match by Marina Pérez
+Bryn entered our Poetry Competition in September 2016 and was selected as the winner by children’s poet Brian Moses.
+It’s a stunning poem with awesome illustrations to match by Marina Perez

 Stanley and the Rampaging Robot by first-time author Stan Byford is guaranteed to make you laugh.
 Stan grew up building model robots and spaceships, but now makes websites for a living.
-In his spare time, he invents stories for his son Stanley – and this was one of them.
-It involves a trip to Mars, an out-of-control robot and jam sandwiches, and we think you’ll love it.
+In his spare time, he invents stories for his son Stanley.
+This was one of them.
+It involves a trip to Mars, an out-of-control robot and jam sandwiches.
+We think you’ll love it.
 As Stan says, “the illustrations by Marko Renko are amazing and have brought the whole story to life.”

 If you think you know the story of Little Red Riding Hood, think again.
 Little Golden Hood and her granny give the wolf what he deserves in this alternative version with roots in the mid 1800s.
-We were delighted to work with the super-talented Martuka again on this, who illustrated our wonderful Little Mermaid cover last summer.
-(Pick it up from our Back Issue Shop.)
+It’s an absolute corker.

-Storytime fans will know that we can’t resist a funny fable and The Cockerel and the Diamond is no exception, and this one has the added bonus of being set on a farmyard, which should please our little readers.
-Chickens with attitude come courtesy of illustrator Giovanni Abeille.
+Storytime fans will know that we can’t resist a funny fable.
+The Cockerel and the Diamond is no exception.
+It also has the added bonus of being set in a farmyard, which should please little readers.
+Giovanni Abeille illustrated our chickens with attitude!

-No Storytime issue is complete without a trip to Alphabet Zoo and we’re joining Bonnie and Boo for a trip to see animals beginning with the letters D and E, including a rather cheeky elephant.
-Tim Budgen is our resident illustrator/head zookeeper and you must download our free Alphabet Zoo Factsheet and Activity Packs too, which come with gorgeous animal alphabet posters to collect.
+No Storytime issue is complete without a trip to Alphabet Zoo.
+This time we’re joining Bonnie and Boo for a trip to see animals beginning with the letters D and E, including a cheeky elephant.
+Tim Budgen is our resident illustrator/head zookeeper, as always.
+Make sure you download our free Alphabet Zoo Factsheet and Activity Packs too.
+They come with gorgeous animal alphabet posters to collect.

-This month’s folktale is called Moscione the Fool.
-Our hero Moscione makes some pretty cool friends on his adventure: Lightning, Quick-Ear, Shoot-Straight and Strong-Back and, with their help, he outwits a king!
+Moscione the Fool is this month’s folktale.
+Our hero Moscione makes some pretty cool friends on his adventure: Lightning, Quick-Ear, Shoot-Straight and Strong-Back.
+With their help, he manages to outwit a scheming king!
 Hopefully, it should make you reconsider the word ‘fool’.
-The gorgeous illustrations that accompany this story are by Tomasz Plaskowski.
+Tomasz Plaskowski provided the gorgeous illustrations for this story.

-Finally, our Around the World Tale in Storytime Issue 32 is The Sky Brothers Bring Fire, an Aboriginal myth about the origin of fire.
-Almost very culture has its own myth about how fire began, so why not use this story as a starting point for exploring more fire myths?
-Our cute koalas and kangaroos in this story are illustrated by Caroline Attia.
+Finally, our Around the World Tale in Storytime Issue 32 is The Sky Brothers Bring Fire.
+It’s an Aboriginal myth about the origin of fire.
+Almost every culture has its own myth about how fire began, so use this story as a starting point for exploring more fire myths.
+Caroline Attia created the cute koalas and kangaroos in this story.

-There you have it, packed to the hilt with stories, as ever, and we’ve even squeezed in drawing, puzzles, book recommendations, a competition and an awesome monster-making game!
+There you have it, Storytime is packed to the hilt with stories, as ever.
+Furthermore, we’ve squeezed in drawing, puzzles, book recommendations, a competition and an awesome monster-making game!

 Want to flick through the whole issue?
-Get a sneak peek here on our YouTube Channel!
+Then get a sneak peek here on our YouTube Channel!

 We wish you a month of brilliant bedtime stories.
-We’d love to hear your favourites in Storytime Issue 32 – and why – and what stories you’d like to see in future Storytime issues too.
-Let me know on Twitter or Facebook and we’re also now on Instagram – so come and say hello!
+We’d love to hear your favourites in Storytime Issue 32.
+Also, what stories would you like to see in future Storytime issues?
+Let me know on Twitter or Facebook and we’re also now on Instagram.
+Do come and say hello!